Gjergji Muzaka: Partizani Tirana

 After returning to Albania, Muzaka was placed into the first team of Partizani.
 In the 2001–02 season he played 8 league match where he scored a goal with Partizani who finished the league in the 3rd place qualifying for the 2002–03 UEFA Cup qualifying round.
 He made his UEFA competition debut appearing in the two legged game for the 2002–03 UEFA Cup qualifying round against Hapoel Tel Aviv in August 2002 where Partizani got eliminated losing both matches on aggregate 5–1.
 In the entire 2002–03 season Muzaka earned 20 overall appearances scoring 4 goals with team ending the season again in the 3rd place.
 He established himself as a starter in the 2003–04 season under coach Sulejman Mema playing 33 matches and scoring 10 goals winning his first trophy of career, the 2003–04 Albanian Cup and finishing 4th in the league.

 In the summer of 2006, he missed a trial at SpVgg Unterhaching due to injury, and also missed the team's UEFA Intertoto Cup matches against Ethnikos Achna.

 Partizani begun the 2006–07 Albanian Superliga season by winning 3–2 at home against Apolonia Fier, with Muzaka making history by netting inside 10 seconds make it the fastest ever goal scored in the history of Albanian Superliga.
 His record was broken three years later by Migen Memelli.

 Loan to Iraklis

 In July 2004.
-Muzaka was sent on loan to Greek team Iraklis Thessaloniki for the 2004–05 Alpha Ethniki until 31 December 2004.
+Muzaka was sent on loan to Greek club Iraklis for the 2004–05 Alpha Ethniki until 31 December 2004.
 He made only 3 league appearances prior returning to Partizani for the second half of the 2004–05 Albanian Superliga where he went on to play 11 league games and to score 2 goals with Partizani ranking in the 8th place to avoid relegation.